 Again, individuals carrying a lot of body fat should use lean mass to determine protein intake values not total weight.
 This means having some way of estimating body fat percentage and the amount of lean mass can be calculated using the equations in Body Composition Calculations.

 Fat Loss Fundamental 3: Set Dietary Fat Intake

 After calories and protein are set, the next issue I look at in terms of fat loss diet is the dietary fat intake.
 Again, there are multiple reasons for this.
 At the very least, there is a small but important daily requirement for the essential fatty acids.
-This topic is discussed in A Primer on Dietary Fats and all of my books but I’ll recap briefly here.

 In short, there are two essential fatty acids, that is fats that must be consumed on a daily basis for optimal health and function.
 Those two fatty acids, in this case are the w-3 and w-6 fatty acids (strictly speaking, those terms refer to a class of different fatty acids but that’s more complexity than I want to get into).
 The parent fatty acids are alpha-linolenic acid and linoleic acid respectively and these are metabolized extensively to other fatty acids.